animist-os/crux/GRAMMAR.md

 ### Implementation notes

-- `*` and `^` iterate the right motif’s values; a negative timeScale on the right reverses the left motif for that right value.
+- `*` and `^` iterate the right mot’s values; a negative timeScale on the right reverses the left mot for that right value.
-- `.` tiles the right motif against the left; tags (e.g., `x`) result in pass-through of the left value at that position.
+- `.` tiles the right mot against the left; tags (e.g., `x`) result in pass-through of the left value at that position.
 - Choices are resolved at evaluation time; ranges expand to integer pips before further processing.
 - The string form shows decimal time scales (fractions are normalized).